 - Class 1

-This Term we are learning about "body parts" through a range of activities.
-We are learning to name and point to body parts.
-We will experience touches and movements of body parts.
+This Term we are learning about "Sounds" through a range of activities.
+Pupils are learning to identify sounds.
+Pupils will also explore making and changing sounds. .

 - Food Studies

 Food topic for this term is making breakfast using flour, eggs bread and fruits.
 Students will work under adult supervision to demonstrate range of skills while learning to cook.As part of the activity students will have the opportunity to use equipment like the measuring cups, scale, cooking hob, electric whisk and learn to use them safely.
 Students will be encouraged to explore the sweet and savoury aspects of food like toast, pancakes and french toast.

 In the first half of the Spring Term we will experience some of the signs, symbols and sounds of the Sikh religion.
 We will learn Sikh greetings and recognise some of the special teachers, called gurus.
 In the second half, we will respond to signs and symbols of Judaism and learn the word ‘Shalom’ (peace).
 As Easter comes closer, we will celebrate by responding to new life around us and creating work based on Christian symbols and Jesus’s life.